aneesnizam/Pharmaceutical-Supply-Chain/README.md

 ## 📜 License

 This project is intended for academic use only.
-Contact the authors for licensing or commercial use.

 ---